-Outstanding balances as of December 31, 2017 and 2016, are unsecured and interest free, are all due within one year, normally within 30-60 day credit term.
-As of December 31, 2017 and 2016, the Group has not made any provision for impairment loss relating to amounts owed by related parties.
-This assessment is undertaken each financial year through examining the financial position of the related party and the market in which the related party operates.
+Outstanding balances as of December 31, 2018 and 2017, are unsecured and interest free, are all due within one year, normally within 30-60 day credit term.
+As of December 31, 2018 and 2017, the Group has not made any allowance for expected credit loss relating to amounts owed by related parties.
+The Group applies a general approach in calculating the ECL.
+The Group has established a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to the affiliates and the economic environment.